Skip to content

 Getting rendered HTML in responses

-Using an object of JSON-like data from a REST API is very normal from a headless CMS.
-Traditionally the application's "head" (such as a single page Vue.js, React, or Angular application) would use that structured data to display product, event, or similar content information.
+Using an object of JSON-like data from a REST API is common with a headless CMS.
+Traditionally the application's "head" (such as a single page Vue.js, React, Angular or native application) would use that structured data to display product, event, or similar content information.
 It is less common for a headless CMS to deliver page content that is tied to particular HTML markup and layout.
 More often, landing page text and images might be coded directly into the app code or otherwise not be from the same data source.

 Apostrophe supports both approaches.
-The in-context editing features and widget areas give editors more control over content, but in its default form areas are fairly incomprehensible data objects.
-When areas are rendered as HTML from widget template files they are fully realized and easier to use.
+The in-context editing features and widget areas give editors more control over content, but in its default form areas are data objects mainly useful in an editing context and for native apps.
+When areas are rendered as HTML from widget template files they are fully realized and easier to use in contexts that utilize HTML.

-In any Apostrophe REST API single-document GET ("get one") request, include the ?render-areas=1 query parameter.
+If you just want the HTML for each area, include the ?render-areas=1 query parameter in your API request.
 This will return the page document as JSON.
-Each area field in the response will have a _rendered property with a string of HTML instead of the items array of widget objects.
-This could be useful if we mostly want to insert the rendered area HTML into an existing template system.
+Each area field in the response will have a _rendered property with a string of HTML, in place of the items array of widget objects.
+This is useful if we just want to insert the rendered area HTML into an existing template system or utilize an iOS WKWebView or Android WebView.

 If we wanted to get the full page as HTML rendered using the page templates, we could make a GET request to the page URL (basically what browsers do).
-This is only good if we are not trying to insert it into other templates.
+This is only good if we are not trying to insert it into the midst of a larger HTML document.

 GET https://example.rocks/about-us